canonical/notebook-operators/image-definitions/README.md

 See [#Usage] for more details on each tool.

-## Image Definitions - Kubeflow
+## Image Definitions

+Image definitions contain copies of selected sources from upstream.
+These differ from one repository to the next.
+Scripts should be updated accordingly.
+In addtion, it is a good practice to update this README file with what repositories are tracked.

+### Kubeflow

 `setup.sh` contains a list of container images that are maintained in this repository from Kubeflow upstream repository (https://github.com/kubeflow/kubeflow.git).
 Sources for those images are located in `./kubeflow/` directory.

 Additional resources are also located in this repository such as `base` and `common`.
 For detailed resources that these images require refer to `setup.sh` script.

-There were modification done to `Makefile(s)` to ensure bulding only required images.
+There were modification done to `Makefile(s)` and `Dockerfiles(s)` to ensure bulding only required images.

 Version of Kubeflow is retrieved and stored in `./kubeflow/version.txt`

 ## Usage

 This repository contains tools - a collection of `bash` scripts - that help in maintenance of image definitions.

-### Required tools
+All these tools are specific to image definitions for the repository they are in.
+Different repositories can be included and scripts are adjusted accordingly.

 Required tools include Docker which might cause some conflicts on development machines.
 If required, image definiton work can be done in isolation on a VM.
 Using `multipass` create a VM and log into it:

 ```
-multipass launch 20.04 --cpus 2 --mem 8G --disk 30G --name docker-vm
+multipass launch 20.04 --cpus 2 --mem 8G --disk 50G --name docker-vm
 multipass shell docker-vm
 ```
 Checkout this repository and perform all steps inside the VM.